getify/You-Dont-Know-JS/scope-closures/ch7.md

 That's not the only closure involved, however.
 Can you spot other variables being closed over?

 Did you spot that `addGrade(..)` references `sortAndTrimGradesList`?
 That means it's also closed over that variable, which happens to hold a reference to the `sortAndTrimGradesList()` function.
-That second inner function has to stay around so that `addGrade(..)` can keep calling it, which also means any variables *it* closes over stick around -- though in this case, nothing extra is closed over there.
+That second inner function has to stay around so that `addGrade(..)` can keep calling it, which also means any variables *it* closes over stick around—though, in this case, nothing extra is closed over there.

 What else is closed over?

 Consider the `getGrade` variable (and its function); is it closed over?
 It's referenced in the outer scope of `manageStudentGrades(..)` in the `.map(getGrade)` call.
 But it's not referenced inside of `addGrade(..)` or `sortAndTrimGradesList()`.

-What about the (potentially) large list of student records we pass in as `studentRecords`, is that variable closed over?
+What about the (potentially) large list of student records we pass in as `studentRecords`?
+Is that variable closed over?
 If it is, the array of student records is never getting GC'd, which leads to this program holding onto a larger amount of memory than we might assume.
 But if we look closely again, none of the inner functions reference `studentRecords`.

 According to the *per variable* definition of closure, since `getGrade` and `studentRecords` are *not* referenced in the inner functions, they're not closed over.
 They should be freely available for GC right after the initial `manageStudentGrades(..)` completes.

-Indeed, try debugging the above code in a recent JS engine, like v8 in Chrome, placing a breakpoint inside the `addGrade(..)` function.
+Indeed, try debugging this code in a recent JS engine, like v8 in Chrome, placing a breakpoint inside the `addGrade(..)` function.
 You may notice that the inspector **does not** list the `studentRecords` variable.
-That's proof, debugging wise anyway, that the engine does not maintain `studentRecords` via closure.
+That's proof, debugging-wise anyway, that the engine does not maintain `studentRecords` via closure.
 Phew!

 But how reliable is this observation as proof?
 Consider this (rather contrived!) program: